Algebraic degrees of pseudo-Anosov stretch factors: Proofs of the main theorems

-If $\psi$ is a pseudo-Anosov map on $\overline{S}$ with stretch factor $\lambda$, then some power of it has as many fixed points as the number of punctures of $S$.
+If $\psi$ is a pseudo-Anosov map on $\overline{S}$ with stretch factor $\lambda$, then some power of it has at least as many fixed points as the number of punctures of $S$.
 Hence there is a pseudo-Anosov map on $S$ whose stretch factor is some power of $\lambda$.
-The algebraic degree is preserved under powers, hence $ D^+(\overline{S}) \subset D^+(S)$. \end{proof}
+By \Cref{lemma:degree-under-powers}, the algebraic degree of $\lambda$ is preserved under powers, hence $D^+(\overline{S}) \subset D^+(S)$. \end{proof}